• Skip to primary navigation

 Checking your score won't hurt your credit.

-Reviewed by Robert Jellison and Victoria Scanlon
+Written by Robert Jellison and Victoria Scanlon

 Fresh advice you can trust

 We promise to always deliver the best financial advice that we can.
-That's our first priority, and we take it seriously.
 Our writers and editors follow strict editorial standards and operate independently from our advertisers and affiliates.
 Learn more about how we make money.

 If you’re new to the world of credit, then credit building can be daunting—especially since you usually need to have a credit account already.
 You may be feeling stuck if lenders are turning you away due to an insufficient credit history or poor credit.